Well-posedness of the Dean--Kawasaki and the nonlinear Dawson--Watanabe equation with correlated noise: Introduction

 \subsubsection{The initial datum}

 The above results are stated for deterministic initial data for simplicity.
-In Theorems~\ref{thm_unique} and \ref{thm_gen_unique} we treat random initial data in $L^p(\O;L^p(\TT^d))$ for $p\in[2,\infty)$.
-In the model case $\Phi(\xi)=\xi^m$ for some $m\in(0,\infty)$, our assumptions require mild \emph{local} regularity assumptions for $\sigma$ on $(0,\infty)$, that $\sigma^2$ grows at most like $\xi^{m+1}$ at infinity, and that $\sigma^2$ vanishes linearly at zero (see Assumption~\ref{assume_1}, Assumption~\ref{assume}, and Example~\ref{example_1} below).
-In the Dean-Kawasaki case $\sigma=\Phi^{\nicefrac{1}{2}}$, the final of these assumptions requires $m\in[1,\infty)$, but notably we do not impose any further regularity of $\sigma$ at zero which allows in particular to treat the square root.
-Corollary~\ref{cor_exist} treats initial data with finite entropy in the sense of Definition~\ref{def_entropy} below, and Corollary~\ref{cor_exist_1} treats initial data that is $L^1$-integrable.
-In order to guarantee the integrability of the stochastic flux, these results respectively require that $\sigma^2$ grows like $\xi^m$ or linearly at infinity.
-All of these assumptions include the Dean-Kawasaki case \eqref{1_0101} for $m=1$, and include the Dean-Kawasaki case for $m\in(1,\infty)$ for initial data with finite entropy (see Remark~\ref{remark_entropy} below).
-The general results for \eqref{1_000} are exactly analogous to those for \eqref{1_0} concerning the integrability of the initial data and the assumptions on the coefficients.
+In Theorems~\ref{thm_unique} and \ref{thm_gen_unique} we treat random initial data in $L^p(\O;L^p(\TT^d))$ for $p\in[2,\infty)$, Corollary~\ref{cor_exist} treats random initial data with finite entropy in the sense of Definition~\ref{def_entropy} below, and Corollary~\ref{cor_exist_1} treats random initial data that is only $L^1$-integrable.

+Our assumptions require mild \emph{local} regularity assumptions for $\sigma$ on $(0,\infty)$, which in the model case $\Phi(\xi)=\xi^m$ require that $\sigma^2$ grows at most like $\xi^{m+1}$ at infinity, and that $\sigma^2$ vanishes linearly at zero (see Assumption~\ref{assume_1}, Assumption~\ref{assume}, and Example~\ref{example_1} below).
+In the Dean--Kawasaki case $\sigma=\Phi^{\nicefrac{1}{2}}$, the final of these assumptions requires $m\in[1,\infty)$, but notably we do not impose any further regularity of $\sigma$ at zero which allows to treat the square root.
+The general results for \eqref{1_000} are exactly analogous to those for \eqref{1_0} concerning the integrability of the data and regularity of the coefficients.